 Listening to your Head, Heart and Gut

 Life’s journey is full of challenges.
-We have an incredible number of decisions to make along the way, sometimes our decisions have a greater impact on our life plan than we can possibly imagine.
+We have an incredible number of decisions to make along the way, and sometimes our decisions have a greater impact on our life plan than we can possibly imagine.
 How we make decisions very much depends on our stage in life.
-The older we get the more we begin to believe in ourselves, the more we begin to trust our knowledge, feelings and emotions.
+The older we get, the more we begin to believe in ourselves, the more we begin to trust our knowledge, feelings and emotions.

 It’s not always evident at the time the impact our choices are going to make in our lives, only when looking back in hindsight are we able to see the fork in the road.

 It can be beneficial to understand more about our three main decision-making centres in our bodies.

 Use your Head